 The national curriculum for Mathematics aims to ensure that all pupils:

 - Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-The content and principles underpinning the 2014 Mathematics curriculum and the Maths curriculum at our school reflect those found in high-performing education systems internationally, particularly those of east and south-east Asian countries such as Singapore, Japan, South Korea and China.
+The content and principles underpinning the 2014 Mathematics curriculum and the Maths curriculum at our school reflect those found in high-performing education systems internationally, particularly those of east and south-east Asian countries as a school we are supported by Mobius Maths Hub for continuous CPD.
 These principles and features characterise this approach and convey how our curriculum is implemented: